jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Object stores line targets (except for type members, those are stored in the type).
 So any object reference has the same line targets.
 It the object shows that one of its members has a line, that member of other object references  has a line to the same target.

-#### System Procedures for Globalities
+#### System Procedures for Modules

-System procedures of globalities are the same as for other object symbols.
-The only restriction is that globalities can’t have lines to objects and objects can’t have lines to globalities.
-Globalities can have an object line, type line and interface line just like objects.
+System procedures of modules are the same as for other object symbols.
+The only restriction is that modules can’t have lines to objects and objects can’t have lines to modules.
+Modules can have an object line, type line and interface line just like objects.

 #### New Name for System Procedures